sceccotti89/AutoSense/README.md

 ## Back-End

-The whole back-end infrastructure is deployed using *serverless*, which defins the following services:
+The whole back-end infrastructure is deployed using *serverless*, inside of which are defined the following services:

 - API Gateway: it acts as a "front-end" of the AWS infrastructure, gathering all the incoming requests from outside.
 - AWS Lambda: the API Gateway is connected to a proper AWS Lambda according to the given url.
 This will helps us managing all the different operations on the dataset.